moritzhertler/eslint-plugin-consistently-named-imports/README.md

 # eslint-plugin-consistently-renamed-imports

-Enforce specified modules to be renamend consistently when loaded by import
+Enforce specified modules to be renamed consistently when loaded by import

 ## Installation